Dan-Christiansen/Dan-Christiansen.github.io/_pages/cv.md

 Education
 ======
 * Bachelor of Science in Engineering in Chemical Engineering, Tulane University, New Orleans, 2018
-* Doctorate of Philosophy Candidate in Chemical Engineering, University of Illinois at Chicago, Chicago, 2022 (expected)
+* Doctorate of Philosophy Candidate in Chemical Engineering, University of Illinois at Chicago, Chicago, 2018-Present

 Work experience
 ======